 Feel like a change?
-Want to benefit from a new supplier's innovative ideas and original proposals?
-Want to work for a new client in whose organization you are most interested and with which you could easily renegotiate your terms and conditions of sale?
+Benefit from a new supplier's innovative ideas and original proposals?
+Work for a new client whose organization you are most interested in and with which you could easily renegotiate your terms and conditions of sale?
 Quite often, after several years of collaboration, companies wish to change partners.
-Not because a partner has breached its obligations.
+Not that the latter has breached its obligations.
 All is working well, the agreement is performed and exchanges are correct.
 But an indescribable desire for renewal, the impression that things could be better with a new partner, is slowly taking hold.

 How to end the existing collaboration and recover the freedom to conclude a new agreement with a new company?
-Most simply check whether there is an agreement, and if so, read its terms to comply therewith.
-But, for several years now, there is a developing economic law, which overlaps standard contract law.
+Most just check whether there is an agreement and if so, read its term to comply therewith.
+But, for several years now, there is a growing economic law, which overlaps standard contract law.
 This law, whose aim is notably to encourage fair commercial relationships, has a direct impact on the terms of their termination.
 Simply analyzing the clauses of an agreement, without taking this economic law into account, could lead to grave errors.